VRConservation/ywabook/_sources/3_geospatial.md

 Radar change detection analysis from Landsat 8 imagery between 2019-24.
 Imagery and computing courtesy of USGS and Google Earth Engine.
 ```

-Water and electrical infrastructure are established in the foothills, serving the remote communities in East County and the more populated communities in West County.
+Water and electrical infrastructure in the foothills serve the remote communities in east county and the more populated west county.
 Clear roadway access and maintenance are critical for public safety; however, the needs and responsibilities vary across the region.

 We wanted to visually represent risk, treatability, responsibility, partnership, and priority.
 These questions led us to who and what is at risk and what the risk level is.

 ## Study Questions
+Our study questions were formed through engagement with key organizations and agencies in Yuba County, one-on-one conversations with Yuba County residents engaged in forestry and fire reduction roles, and concerns raised by respondents to the SWOT survey.
 To conduct the study, we aimed to address the following questions:
 - What is at risk?
 And what is the level of risk?
 - Who is at risk?
 And what is their level of risk?
 - Who is responsible for addressing that risk?